Create a Matrix in Power BI

 How do you show a matrix in Power BI?

 Under the Visualization section, Selecting the Matrix icon will generate a dummy Matrix.
-Next, add dimensions to both Rows and Columns section and the Numeric measure to values.
+Next, add dimensions to both the Rows and Columns section and the Numeric measure to values.
 Apart from this, you can convert an existing table to a matrix.

 How to create a drill down Matrix report?